Stabilizer

 Hardware

 The Stabilizer hardware is managed via a separate repository.
 Some information about the hardware is gathered in the Stabilizer wiki.
-More detailed data, measurements, discussions, and tests have been posted in the Stabilizer issue tracker.
+More detailed data, measurements, discussions, and tests have been posted in the Stabilizer hardware and firmware issue trackers.

 Stabilizer can be extended and coupled with a mezzanine board.
 One such mezzanine is the DDS upconversion/downconversion frontend Pounder.
 The Pounder hardware is managed via a separate repository, again with wiki and issue tracker.